Abdul Qadir (cricketer): First-class career

-Qadir played first-class cricket for Lahore, Punjab and Habib Bank Limited cricket teams during 1975–95.
+Abdul Qadir played first-class cricket for Lahore, Punjab and Habib Bank Limited cricket teams from 1975–1995.
 During his first-class career, he achieved five or more wickets in an innings on seventy-five occasions, and ten or more wickets in a match twenty-one times.
 He also scored two centuries and eight half centuries in first-class cricket.

-Qadir made his debut for Habib Bank against United Bank Limited at the National Stadium during the 1975–76 season.
+Abdul Qadir made his debut for Habib Bank against United Bank Limited at the National Stadium during the 1975–76 season.
 He took seven wickets in the match conceding 93 runs, including six wickets for 67 runs in the first innings.
-Playing for Lahore C, he took six for 17 against Bahawalpur, his best bowling figures of the season.
+Qadir played for Lahore C and took six wickets for 17 runs against Bahawalpur, his best bowling figures of the season.

-Qadir played 209 first-class matches and took 960 wickets with an average of 23.24.
+Abdul Qadir played 209 first-class matches and took 960 wickets with an average of 23.24.
 His best bowling figures for an innings were nine wickets for 56 runs, whereas his best performance for a match was 13 wickets for 101 runs.
-As a batsman, he scored 3,740 runs averaged 18.33 from 247 innings.
+As a batsman, he scored 3,740 runs, averaging 18.33 from 247 innings.
 He also scored two centuries and eight fifties.
-Qadir's highest score in the format was 112 runs.
-In November 1989, in a warm up match played before the first Test at the National Stadium, 16-year-old Indian batsman Sachin Tendulkar hit four consecutive sixes over Qadir.
-Later on the same day, Qadir predicted that Tendulkar would become one of the greatest batsmen.
+Abdul Qadir's highest score in the format was 112 runs.
 Qadir played his last first-class match in 1994.